utwyko/utwyko.github.io/_posts/2017-08-22-zip-operations-kotlin-reactor.md

 I spend a day migrating a service that does a lot of aggregation from [RxJava 1][rxjava] to [Reactor 3][reactor].
 The migration went pretty smooth, with the Reactor API being more elegant compared to RxJava in most cases.

 However, I struggled migrating the large `zip()` operations, where we merge async data from various sources into one big Observable.
-RxJava has `zip` that work like this:
+RxJava has `zip` that works like this:

 {% highlight java %}
 public static <T1,T2,T3,T4,T5,R> Single<R> zip(Single<? extends T1> o1,